-I went a different route.
 I pulled together ten real setups from actual guys living in studios right now.
-Not influencer fantasy rooms.
-Not staged showroom photos.
-These are lived-in spaces with real constraints, real budgets, and real solutions you can actually steal.
+No influencer fantasy rooms.
+No showroom staging.
+Just lived-in spaces with real budgets, real constraints, and real solutions you can actually steal for yourself.

 A Vintage Studio with Stained Glass That Basically Decorates Itself